slateci/container-perfsonar-esmond/README.md

 Tag the image and then push to the docker repository of your choice.

-NOTE: There are errors that show up when building the image.
-Ignore for now: the same error messages show up during the manual installation of perfsonar/esmond bundle and perfsonar-testpoint-docker.
+NOTE: Some errors show up during the building stage.
+Ignore them for now: the same error messages show up during the manual installation of the perfsonar/esmond bundle and perfsonar-testpoint-docker.

 ### Testing
-NOTE: testing has been done mostly on gcloud(google cloud)'s VMs using "Container-Optimized OS" v70 stable. instance:
+NOTE: testing has been done on gcloud(google cloud)'s VMs using "Container-Optimized OS" v70 stable.

 #### 1. Set up a perfsonar-testpoint docker container
 > https://github.com/perfsonar/perfsonar-testpoint-docker